CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ### Task 1.1: Using Copilot in Word:

 In Word, **Copilot for Microsoft 365** transforms the process of document creation and refinement, allowing you to produce compelling content with ease.
-Copilot helps drafting from scratch, enhancing existing text, and capturing the essence of lengthy articles.
+Copilot helps draft from scratch, enhance the existing text, and capture the essence of lengthy articles.
 With Copilot, you can initiate a document using brief prompts, seamlessly incorporate resources from across Microsoft 365, and readily adjust both the tone and conciseness of your writing.

-#### **Content Generation in Word**:
+#### **Content Generation in Word:**

 One of the goals of Copilot in Word is to simplify the creation and modification of documents.
 It uses artificial intelligence to understand your writing goals and generate relevant and original content for you.
 You can use Copilot in Word to: